 Serve as a concierge to locate suitable external security resources

-Bachelor’s degree in computer science, computer engineering, information assurance/security, or a related field and/or equivalent combination of education, certification and experience.
+Bachelor’s degree in computer science, information assurance/security, a related field and/or equivalent combination of education, certification and experience

-Familiarity with security concepts such as least privilege, RBAC, cryptographic hashes, encryption, and logging
+Familiarity with security concepts such as least privilege, RBAC, cryptographic hashes, encryption, threat modeling concepts, secure coding guidelines, and logging

 Familiarity with software testing concepts and principles, including input validation testing, fuzzing, static/dynamic analysis, black box/white-box testing, unit tests, integration testing, code coverage, boundary condition testing, and race condition testing